 Much research today focuses on what happens inside cells.
 To study aldosterone secretion, molecular pathways inside the cell, and the genes that affect the pathways are being studied.
 Much of the work is being done on mice with experimentally produced changes in their genes.
 They have what are called knockout genes.
 Knockout genes are specific genes that no longer function.

 Many of the genes leading to excessive aldosterone secretion are genes that affect the electrical charge of the cell membranes in the cells that secrete aldosterone.
-The electrical charge is determined by the function of potassium channels, sodium potassium pumps, and intracellular calcium.
+The electrical charge is determined by the function of potassium and sodium channels, sodium potassium pumps, and intracellular calcium.
 Calcium controls much of the signaling inside the cell, and is affected by channels and pumps itself.

 One of the genes that was studied was the gene that makes the enzyme (pictured above) that makes aldosterone in the adrenal cells.
 Potassium outside the cell (and angiotensin II) regulates the gene that makes this enzyme.
 Very minor changes in the extracellular potassium concentration control a signaling cascade.
 The potassium causes a change in the calcium concentration inside the cell.
 The calcium change starts a cascade of signaling molecules.
 The final signaling molecule reaches the DNA in the nucleus to upregulate (or downregulate) the gene so more (or less) enzyme is made.